WHAT IS THE BOAT SAFETY SCHEME?

 WHEN SHOULD I BOOK AN EXAMINATION?

 Boat Safety Examinations can take place up to 2 months prior to the expiry of an existing BSS certificate.
 It is advisable to book an examination in this 2 month period just in case any remedial work is required before the existing certificate expires.
+However, a examination can take place at any time if you do not wish to wait unitil a current certification expiry or if your vessel is out of current certification.

 HOW LONG DOES IT TAKE?